Last Updated on

 - Wednesday: Acceptance – Accept yourself as you are and others as they are; appreciate yourself and other people without trying to change them;

 - Thursday: Meaning and Purpose – Think about your ultimate purpose in life, and where and how you find meaning;

 - Friday: Forgiveness – Forgive yourself first, then extend your forgiveness to others for any past transgressions;

 - Saturday: Celebration – Make sure to take a day to celebrate all the joy in your life and the lives of others;

 - Sunday: Reflection – Reflect on your week, your month, your year, or whatever period of time makes sense to you at the moment.
 This can be accomplished through meditation, prayer, or simple awareness.

 This article was packed with a lot of information, but I hope you found that it was worth your time.

 To recap, this article included numerous potential benefits of practicing mindfulness for adults, children, and employees, including:

-- Decrease in turnover and turnover intentions at work
+- A decrease in turnover and turnover intentions at work;

 There are so many amazing benefits to practicing mindfulness, with more being discovered all the time.
 With such positive potential outcomes, the reasons not to practice mindfulness are quickly evaporating.